heilgar/nvim-http-client/README.md

 You can change the key mappings by modifying the `keybindings` table in the setup function and updating the `keys` table accordingly.

+## Documentation

+After installing the plugin, you can access the full documentation by running `:help http_request` in Neovim.

 ## Environment Files